jqueryscript/ChatGPT-Resources/README.md

 - [shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by ChatGPT, will help you accomplish your tasks faster and more efficiently.
 - [aichat](https://github.com/sigoden/aichat) - Chat with ChatGPT-3.5 in the terminal.
 - [command-ai](https://github.com/amachino/command-ai) - AI chatbot in your terminal, powered by OpenAI API.
+- [loz](https://github.com/joone/loz) - A command-line interface tool based on ChatGPT that allows Unix pipes to be used with other Unix tools.
+- [chatgpt_cli](https://github.com/mansimov/chatgpt_cli) - Lightweight wrapper of the official ChatGPT API in your terminal
+- [gogpt](https://github.com/Nemoden/gogpt) - ChatGPT.
+In your terminal!

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.